What is RSS3 (RSS3)?

 TLDR

-RSS3 is a decentralized protocol that structures and serves open information from across the web, aiming to be the foundational data layer for next-generation AI and Web3 applications.
+RSS3 is a decentralized protocol that structures and serves open information from across the web, aiming to be a foundational data layer for AI and next-generation applications.

 Deep Dive